 There are many factors involved in choosing the right broker, including; liquidity, financial stability, range of markets, spread width and educational and research tools.
 Read our guide on how to choose the right spread betting broker before you open an account.

-MT4 is on the of the best ways to trade FX online, and now many spread betting brokers now offer MT4 as a platform.
+MT4 is one of the best ways to trade FX online, and many spread betting brokers now offer MT4 as a platform.
 If you are interested in spread betting on MT4 you can review the best MT4 spread betting accounts here.

 Spread betting on Forex is all about tight prices, speed and market timing.
 It is one of the most actively traded markets in the world.
 Positions are generally turned over much faster than any other asset class and traders aim to take quick profits.
 Finding a spread betting broker with really tight FX spreads can make a big difference to your profit and loss at the end of the trading day.